Incident DetailsCause of Death:

 A 28-year-old suspect was later arrested and indicted for murder.
 At trial, he was subsequently found not guilty by a jury.

-Warehouse Agent Anderson was survived by his wife, daughter and four sons.
+Warehouse Agent Anderson, from Richmond, was survived by his wife, five sons, two daughters, mother and two brothers.

 The responsibilities of the Bureau of Internal Revenue, Prohibition Unit – U.S. Department of the Treasury (1920–1926) are now under the jurisdiction of the Bureau of Alcohol, Tobacco, Firearms and Explosives – U.S. Department of Justice.